 Don’t wait for a special occasion to serve this delicious bottom round roast to your family.
 It takes very little work to prepare, and clean-up is easy.

-Store any leftover roast tightly wrapped with plastic wrap refrigerated for five days.
-You’ll be able to slice it more thinly for roast beef sandwiches after its completely chilled.
+Store any leftover roast beef tightly wrapped with plastic wrap and refrigerated for up to five days.
+You’ll be able to slice it more thinly for roast beef sandwiches after it’s completely chilled.

 Recipe FAQ’s